TheEsquimo/Lab4/README.md

 =====FRÅGOR TILL PONTUS=====

 =====TO-DO=====
-* Implement some kind of interface
+* Implement some kind of interface -DONE-
-* Triggers:
+* Triggers: -DONE-
    * traps: move penalty
    * switches (invisble, takes out nearby traps)

 * Items
    * Superkeys: several charge keys (can only hold one.
-Trying to pick up a new one replaces the old one)
+Trying to pick up a new one replaces the old one) -DONE-
    * Weapon: one-use weapon that takes out a monster without taking a movement penalty
    * Gold: gives extra points
    * Extra moves pick-up